Test Detail

 Triiodothyronine Free

-A Triiodothyronine Free test measures the levels of free triiodothyronine (T3), a hormone that is produced by the thyroid gland.
-T3 hormone plays an important role in regulating the body's metabolism, energy levels, and growth & development.
+The Triiodothyronine Free test measures the levels of free triiodothyronine (T3), a hormone produced by the thyroid gland.
+T3 hormone plays a vital role in regulating the body's metabolism, energy levels, and growth & development.
 It exists in the blood in two forms: free T3 and bound T3.
-Only a small portion of T3 is in the free form (not bound to proteins) and can be utilized by the body’s tissues, whereas more than 99% T3 is bound to proteins, such as albumin and thyroid-binding globulin (TBG), which prevent it from entering into the tissues.
-The body maintains a balance between bound and free T3 to ensure proper functioning.
+Only a small portion of T3 is free (not bound to proteins) and can be utilized by the body’s tissues.
+In contrast, more than 99% of T3 is bound to proteins, such as albumin and thyroid-binding globulin (TBG), preventing it from entering the tissues.
+The body balances bound and free T3 to ensure proper functioning.

 Know more about Triiodothyronine Free